 The Batman briefly shows Green Arrow flying his Arrow Plane across Gotham.
 Good thing because he and Batman needed to split up to save the day.

-Teen Titans: Cyborg and the T-Car.
-Not to mention the giant T-shaped Titans Tower and the T-Sub which doubles as a spaceship.
-Also, in an episode there was a road race of all the villians plus Robin, where they all had theme vehicles, such as Mad Mod driving a car shaped like Big Ben clocktower
+Teen Titans: Cyborg and the T-Car, the giant T-shaped Titans Tower and the T-Sub which doubles as a spaceship.
+Also, in an episode there was a road race of all the villians plus Robin, where they all had theme vehicles, such as Mad Mod driving a car shaped like Big Ben's clocktower

 Parodied in an episode where Peter shouts "To the Petercopter!" and rushes to his Peter-shaped helicopter, which crashes on Joe's lawn.
 He does the same thing later with his zeppelin, the Hinden-Peter.